afifsohaili-ep/end-point-blog/2021/06/14/catching-css-regressions-visual-bugs-in-ci.html.md

 ### 3. Percy in Feature Specs

 Percy has to be integrated into feature specs (i.e. end-to-end tests) because it requires the app to be running in order for it to be able to take screenshots.
-Hence, it will not work in unit tests in which the development context is mocked and chunks of code are tested in isolation.
+Hence, it will not work in unit tests in which the application context is mocked and chunks of code are tested in isolation.
 For more information on different categories of testing, visit [this blog post](https://www.endpoint.com/blog/2020/09/22/automated-testing-with-symfony) by my colleague, Kevin.

-First, check out the primary working branch and let's take a look at the existing feature specs:
+First, we will check out the primary working branch `main` and take a look at the existing feature specs:

 ```ruby
 # spec/integration/document_spec.rb